bovender/configure-server/README.md

 lifetime is 5 years).
 All you need to do is plug in the USB drive, run the script, and enter the passphrase for the CA private key.

 ### Step 4: Copying the script to the server

 When the script is executed locally, it will offer to copy itself to the remote server, and log into the SSH shell of the server.

-One thing that the script does not currently do, but that you may want to consider, is to `ssh-copy-id` your personal SSH key to the server so you don't have to enter the password.
+One thing that the script does not currently do automagically, but that you may want to consider, is to `ssh-copy-id` your personal SSH key to the server so you don't have to enter the password.
 You may also want to edit `/etc/ssh/sshd_config` to disable password authentication (see [docs][sshd-docs]).

 ### Step 5: Running the script on the server